Oxygen difluoride: Reactions

 OF2 reacts with many metals to yield oxides and fluorides.
 Nonmetals also react: phosphorus reacts with OF2 to form PF5 and POF3; sulfur gives SO2 and SF4; and unusually for a noble gas, xenon reacts (at elevated temperatures) yielding XeF4 and xenon oxyfluorides.

-Oxygen difluoride reacts with water to form hydrofluoric acid:
+Reactions of oxygen difluoride and hydrogen halides or halide salts produce the free halogen.
+For example:4 HCl + OF2 -> 2 HF + H2O + 2 Cl2Oxygen difluoride reacts with water to form hydrofluoric acid: